Peekaboo: A Hub-Based Approach to Enable Transparency in Data Processing within Smart Homes (Extended Technical Report): Illustrating Pre-processing using Examples

 \textbf{Smart TV logs}.
 A smart TV developer is interested in collecting users' viewing history for advertising purposes.
 This smart TV stores viewing history in a simple tabular form.
 Here, we assume developers want to do better with respect to privacy, perhaps for legal compliance, market competition, or because hubs like \name are widely adopted in the future and companies want to assure customers that they are only collecting minimal data.
 Fig.~\ref{fig:smarttvaggregation} shows an example pipeline we built to show how a developer can compute an aggregate view of video consumption on the hub, thus sending out a less sensitive summary.
 This example also shows \name's support for database-like queries (e.g., SELECT, AGGREGATE, JOIN, WHERE), which also work in other tasks (e.g., counting people in an image).

 \textbf{Incognito voice assistant}. \final{Fig.~\ref{fig:app-voiceassitant} presents a manifest of a smart voice assistant that we developed, which can offer a speech anonymization feature that protects users from exposing undesired voice fingerprints.
-In contrast to Google's ``Guest Mode'', a black box that outsiders cannot verify, this manifest can assure users that their voice fingerprint identities are protected.}
+In contrast to Google's ``Guest Mode''~\cite{GuestMod65:online}, this manifest can \textbf{assure} users that their voice fingerprint identities are protected.}

 Beyond database-like queries, \name introduces two important extensions, content-based selection and explicit noise injection, to accommodate the smart home context and privacy-preserving goals.
 This example illustrates how the combination of inference and filter operators can filter out non-speech audio segments.
 Further, this example uses a \textit{noisify} operator to hide speaker identity, which changes the tempos and pitch of the captured audio with a configurable random variation (e.g., 5\%).